 Back in the day, not that long ago, running around as a Navy Seal, you have full kit on.
 You have lots of buddies with guns, you have air support and all that stuff.
 But now it’s the concealed carry gun that’s the “go to” for you.

 You’ve established yourself as an industry subject matter expert on concealed carry.
 Our members always want to know what folks are carrying.
 I think I know, but what is the “go to” gun make, model, and caliber that is carried by Jeff Gonzales on a regular basis?

 Well, Adam, that’s a good question.
 I have to answer that question with this.
 It depends on what I am doing.
 To me, teaching the concealed carry modules in E3 Firearms Association, we want them to know this.

-We want you to live your life and we want you to be armed while you’re doing it.
+We want you to live your life and we want you to be armed while doing it.
 A lot of times, people will try to go about it the other way.
 They want to be armed.
 Then they just want to try to make do in their life.
 You really destroy quality of life when you have that approach.

 Instead of having to take a step back, I want to live my life.
 I want to do these things that will bring me happiness in my life.
 But at the same time I want to be armed while I’m doing it.